karla-codes/karla-codes/README.md

 ## Karla Walker 👽

 Hello!
-I'm Karla a self-taught front-end developer and designer.
+I'm Karla (she/her), a self-taught front-end developer and designer.
+I'm currently in school working on my BS in Computer Science.

+I love making delightful web experiences and find joy in the small, creative details.
+I'm curious of all aspects of web development and consistently work towards educating myself on concepts I'm less familiar with.

+Some of my hobbies include:
+- hanging out with my cats 🐱🐱🐱
+- doodling on my iPad ✍🏼
+- playing video games 🎮

-*Stay tuned for my updated personal site and in the meantime check out some of my projects below!*
+*Stay tuned for my updated personal site and in the meantime check out some of my pinned projects below!*

 <!--